 Continue with as many Phases as are required.”

-When a Project is Phased, each Phase must have a separate number of days for completion of the Phase, and each Phase must have its own Liquidated Damages (see also the Supplementary Instructions to Bidders).
-July 8, 2011 Advertisement for Bids Cover Sheet and Instructions LF: AFBCS 3
+When a Project is Phased, each Phase must have a separate number of days for completion of the Phase, and each Phase must have its own Liquidated Damages (see also the Supplementary Instructions to Bidders), Advertisement for Bids Cover Sheet and Instructions.

 7. Separate Contracts.
-When separate contracts are used (see FM4[I]:5.4.17), add text to the “Description of Work” that addresses the separate contracts.
+When separate contracts are used, add text to the “Description of Work” that addresses the separate contracts.
 Use the following sample text for guidance:

 “Separate contracts have been awarded for the various elements of the Project Work.
 The Work required by this Contract will be Phase { } of the Project which will consist of landscape planting and irrigation work.
 The separate contracts comprising the Project shall be phased, with separate liquidated damages provisions for each.
 University’s Representative will coordinate the separate contracts, working within the framework of the Contract Schedule.”